SR2CNN: Zero-Shot Learning for Signal Recognition: Experiments and Results

 Due to the three preprocessing steps, we get a small copy of, e.g., dataset 2016.10A, which contains a training set of $12600$ samples, a known validation set of $2700$ samples, a known test set of $2700$ samples and an unknown test set of $600$ samples.

 All of the networks in \deepmodel~are computed on a single GTX Titan X graphic processor and implemented in Python, and trained using the Adam optimizer with learning rate $\eta= 0.001$ and batch size $N=256$.
 Generally, we allow our model to learn and update itself maximally for 250 epochs.
+In addition, the grid search is applied to the validation set to determine the hyperparameters.